 is about love, family relationships, the desert, and ArizonaTerritory in 1886-87.
 It is about choices and how each one can determine our fate.

-When Grace O'Brian arrives back in Tucson by train, she is very different than the nine-year old child who came with fear and trepidation to meet the father she had never known.
-In 1899, she is polished and has acquired an education, a degree as an architect as one of the first wave of educated women in the United States.
+In 1899, when Grace O'Brian arrives back in Tucson by train, she is very different than the nine-year old child who came with fear and trepidation to meet the father she had never known.
+She is polished and has a degree as an architect as one of the first wave of educated women in the United States.
 What's on her mind though isn't architecture.

 Rafe Cordova has been to war.
 He's had a marriage that went bust and an ex-wife who makes it hard for him to see his son.
 He has come to Tucson to escort Grace down to the family ranch, the Circle O. What happens next doesn't go according to plan-- at least not his.

-Diablo Canyon, a contemporary fantasy romance, is basically a trilogy combining three novellas in one book.
+Diablo Canyon, a contemporary fantasy romance, is a trilogy combining three novellas in one book.
 Part

 1, When Fates Conspires asks the